CyberZHG/MineForces/README.md

 ### Show Team Status

 Show how many problems have been solved by the team in each category.
 The value could be `total`, `alpha` and `tag`.

+### Force New Tag

+Each problem in a problem suite should have at least one tag that has not appeared before.

 ## License